Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/tooltips.md

   <hr>

   <!-- Start Tooltip Use Section -->
-  <div class="c-header-md">Tooltip Use</div>
+### Tooltip use

-  Tooltips should provided additional context or information.
+  Tooltips should provide additional context or information.

   **The following tooltip usages are highly discouraged to users**
   - Hiding vital information